 THE HUMBLING REALITY

-In these many excursions, these fact-finding missions, and then working on the ground often in hostile territory, I’ve come to realize one fact beyond all others: I truly know very little.
+In these many excursions, these fact-finding missions, and then working on the ground often in hostile territory for years, I’ve come to realize one fact beyond all others: I truly know very little.
 And most of those “experts” we often look to for wisdom and skill know even less.
 In truth the wise person learns to walk in humility at an early age.

 KEEP A SHARP EYE!

 Sadly, the human mind and heart are poorly, even woefully, equipped for the Biblically-mandated commandment to “multiply and replenish the earth and subdue it.”
-We as a species, and as I believe, God’s spiritual offspring, are weak and easily distracted and then corrupted, often by self-serving men and women who claim to have all the answers.
+We as a species, and as I believe, God’s spiritual offspring, are weak and easily distracted, often by self-serving men and women who claim to have all the answers.
 Keep a sharp eye!
 These serpents will tip their hand not by what they say, but “by their fruits,” by what they do.

 Intentions are meaningless.
 Actions and outcomes are everything.

 With that caveat (and I want you to apply it to me, as well), there are a few important observations I’ve made in the process of my work, observations that with each subsequent trip abroad convince me they are pure truth.